structuredfeed/EU-AI-REGULATION-FEED/sources/eu_sources.md

 - Notes:
   - This source is used only where EU legislation is:
   - Retained in UK law
+  - legislation.gov.uk is used only as a mirror for original European Union legal instruments (EU Regulations, Directives, Decisions).
+    UK Acts, Statutory Instruments, and UK-retained EU law are explicitly excluded from the EU dataset.

 Referenced for continuity, amendment history, or cross-jurisdictional comparison No UK-only interpretation is inferred for EU-only instruments.